plone/training/javascript/requirejs-modules.rst

     <script src="require.js"></script>
     <script src="my_module/main.js"></script>

-Alternatively, you can define a script as main entry point in RequireJS as data attribute on the script tag, which loads require.js.
+Alternatively, you can define a script as main entry point in RequireJS as data attribute on the script tag which loads require.js.
 In that case, you could omit the configuration, because the entry point script is used as ``baseUrl``, if nothing else is defined:

 .. code-block:: xml